desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/healpix/SURVEY/PROGRAM/PIXGROUP/PIXNUM/spectra-SURVEY-PROGRAM-PIXNUM.rst

 EXTNAME = R_WAVELENGTH

-Wavelength[nwave] array in Angstroms of r-channel spectra
+1D array of R-camera wavelengths in Angstrom, in vacuum (not in air), in the rest frame of the solar system barycenter.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~